Batting Hall of Fame

 Following the intervention period, at Level 2, should there be a further mention* the bowler will not be permitted to bowl in Premier Cricket for a further period of 8 weeks.
 This is to allow any remedial work to be continued, without the pressures of bowling in matches.

-Following Levels 1,2 & 3 if the bowler is mentioned* again, he will not be permitted to bowl in Premier Cricket for a period of 12 months.
+Following Levels 1, 2 & 3 if the bowler is mentioned* again, they will not be permitted to bowl in Premier Cricket for a period of 12 months.

 “The procedure is ongoing and players do not return to Level 1 each season.
 Each mention will progress the procedure, irrespective of time”.

-If a player suspended from bowling at Level 4 resumes bowling after the specified suspension period, and he is mentioned* again, he is immediately at Level 4 and suspension from bowling will apply forthwith.
+If a player suspended from bowling at Level 4 resumes bowling after the specified suspension period, and they are mentioned* again, he is immediately at Level 4 and suspension from bowling will apply forthwith.

 *THIS ENTIRE PROCESS DOES NOT PRECLUDE ANY UMPIRE FROM CALLING A BOWLER FOR THROWING, AT ANY TIME, IF THE UMPIRE IS IN NO DOUBT.